 - A severe food or milk allergy may cause lactose intolerance.

 - Very rarely newborn babies do not make any lactase, and become really sick in the first week of life.
 They do not grow until lactose is removed from their diet.

 - If your older child seems to get loose poos and tummy pains after drinking milk, you will need to see a doctor to be sure of the reason and to get information about ways to give him the foods he needs for healthy growth and development.
-(See the section on 'Lactose Intolerance' in the topic 'Reactions to foods'.
+There is information about this in the topic 'Low lactose diet for children'.